R.I.C and D.M.P. Uniform, Badges and Buttons

 George V Royal Irish Constabulary cast iron barracks sign, from Donegall Pass Barracks, Belfast.
 Relief-cast badge with King's crown

-Another example of DMP rank insignia used by Poiliní Átha Cliath and also, I am told, by An Garda Síochána.
+DMP Station Sergeants rank insignia used by Poiliní Átha Cliath and also, I am told, by An Garda Síochána.

 RIC Black horn button made by James Grove and Sons